 Most of Chicago's best delis are on the outskirts of the city (or in the suburbs), but we promise they're worth the trip.
-For a bagel, the only place to go is New York Bagel & Bialy in Lincolnwood, while the best matzo balls (and the largest) are in a soup at Eleven City Diner, which just opened a second location in Lincoln Park to join the first in the South Loop.
-Of course, we also love nouveau delis and diners, too, like the cheese-focused Pastoral and Publican Quality Meats, a pantry and sandwich shop that makes a killer rendition of a gyro.
+For a bagel, the only place to go is New York Bagel & Bialy in Lincolnwood, while the best (and the largest) matzo balls are in a soup at Eleven City Diner, with a second location in Lincoln Park to join the first in the South Loop.
+Of course, we love nouveau delis and diners, too, like the Publican Quality Meats, a pantry and sandwich shop that makes a killer rendition of a gyro.
 Whether you're craving an old-school pastrami sandwich or a new-school lamb meatball pita, here are the best delis in Chicago.

 RECOMMENDED: Full list of the best Chicago restaurants

 Best delis in Chicago

 J.P.
 Graziano's has been selling meat since 1937 but its killer subs have only been on the menu since 2007.
 None of the sandwiches will set you back more than $10, but the Italian is our favorite: a bunch of meats—hot capicola, Volpi Genoa salami, hard salami and mortadella—plus provolone, tomato, lettuce, red wine vinegar and oregano on a long roll from D'amato's Bakery.

 This Chicago institution has been doling out its goods for over 70 years, which, props for a cafeteria-style deli.
 You'll get in line and need to decide what you want quick.
 Our pick?
 The cold pastrami sandwich, full of pepper and flavor, which you'll add heaps of their signature horseradish mustard to later.
 Pair it with a bowl of matzo ball soup, with tender matzo balls and full-bodied chicken broth.